AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 Field name|Required|Description
 ---|---|---
-rna_ids|Yes|non-empty array of strings. **Must** contain names of files with RNA parts of reads, without directory names or file extensions.
+rna_ids|Yes|non-empty array of strings. **Must** contain base names of files with RNA parts of reads, without directory names or file extensions.
 For example, for the file named <i>SRR9201799_1.fastq.gz</i> id is SRR9201799_1. dna_ids|Yes|non-empty array of strings.  **Must** contain names of files with DNA parts of reads, synchronized with rna_ids array. base_dir|No|string.
 Directory to run analysis in (one or several temporal directories will be created in this directory).
 Path should exist if provided.
 If not provided, current working directory will be used instead. input_dir|Yes|Path to directory with input DNA and RNA files.